Meet Our Avian & Exotic Veterinarians & Staff

 Our team in Grapevine is a group of people whose veterinary medicine is fueled by a love of animals.
 We have extensive experience in exotic animal care and we thoroughly enjoy the diversity and complexity of these amazing animals.
 You can meet our team of exotic veterinarians and support staff below, but we’d love to see you!
 Give us a call to schedule an appointment and meet us in person!

-Dr. Sharman Hoppes, Diplomate ABVP (Avian Practice)
+Sharman Hoppes, DVM, Diplomate ABVP (Avian)

-Dr. Sharman Hoppes is a Clinical Professor in the zoological medicine service at Texas A&M University (TAMU).
-Dr. Hoppes earned her Doctorate of Veterinary Medicine from Oklahoma State University in 1993.
+Dr. Hoppes is a Clinical Professor in the zoological medicine service at Texas A&M University (TAMU).
+Dr. Hoppes earned her Doctor of Veterinary Medicine from Oklahoma State University in 1993.
 Prior to that, she worked as a registered nurse for 10 years caring for human patients.
 She completed an avian medicine and surgery residency in 1999 at North Carolina State University and became a Diplomate of the American Board of Veterinary Practitioners in avian practice in 2000.

 When working with exotic species, Dr. Dowling has interests in population medicine, preventative medicine, and nutrition.
 In her free time, Dr. Dowling enjoys hiking, trivia night, baking, and spending time with her cat, Captain.

-Meredith, Registered Veterinary Technician
+Liz, Licensed Veterinary Technician